NYUMedML/CNN_design_for_AD/README.md

 In the new paper, we compare the deep learning model with a volume/thickness model.
 The volume and thickness data are extracted using the Freesurfer with quality control done by radiologist.

 If you would like to access the volume and thickness data, please download it from our [new repo](https://github.com/NYUMedML/DeepDementia/).
 <p float="left" align="center">
 <img src="all_resized.gif" width="500" />
 <figcaption align="center">
+Figure 1.
+Visualization of the aggregated importance of each voxel (in yellow) in the deep learning model when classifying subjects into Cognitive Normal, Mild Cognitive Impairement, and Alzheimer's Disease.

 ## Introduction